Amur Leopard by artists Gillie and Marc

 Critically Endangered

 This female is 4-years-old and loves exploring her snowy world.
 With her thick coat, she is never cold.
 But she must be careful and try to stay hidden.
-Poachers are out there who want her coat too.
-They think that it will look better on them and don’t seem to care that there are less than 100 of her kind left.
-Every day she keeps two eyes out, one for her lunch and one for the hunters.
+Poachers are out to get her coat too; they think that it will look better on them and don’t seem to care that there are less than 100 of her kind left.
+Every day she keeps her eyes peeled, not just for lunch but also for hunters.

-You might think of leopards as being from the warm climates of Africa.
-But there is one that has perfectly adapted to the winter climates of Russia and China.
-One of the world’s most endangered species, this beautiful big cat is perfectly adapted to its cold climate with thick pale cream fur covered in the iconic leopard rosettes, helping it to camouflage with the snowy backdrop.
-They are secretive and solitary animals and spend their day looking for their favourite foods such as the Siberian roe deer and the Sika deer.
+At first thought, you might believe that leopards are only found in the warm climates of Africa.
+But in fact, there is one leopard that has perfectly adapted to the colder climates of Russia and China.
+One of the world’s most endangered species, this beautiful big cat has perfectly adapted to its cold climate with use of it's thick pale fur covered in iconic leopard rosettes, helping it to camouflage with the snowy backdrop.
+They are stealthy and solitary animals spending much of their day looking for their favourite foods such as the Siberian roe deer and the Sika deer.

-Females will have a litter of between 1-4 cubs but usually twins.
+Females will have a litter of between 1-4 cubs (often twins).
 The cubs are born completely helpless and won’t open their eyes until they are 7-10 days old and begin crawling at 12-15 days.
 They won’t come out of their den until they are 2 months old and at 3 months their mother teaches them to hunt.
 The cubs will stay with their mum until they are up to 2 years old before heading off to find their own territories.

 There are many threats to this endangered cat.
 They are poached for their beautiful coats which can reach huge prices on the black market.
-With human settlements so close to the forests where the leopards live, poaching for both the cats and their prey is very easy.
-Prey scarcity is another big problem, being taken out by humans at rates which is unsustainable.
-In China, there are areas that would be suitable to sustain big populations of the cats, but because of hunting of prey, this is not possible.
-Habitat loss through forest degradation and development projects is also a main threat.
-With less than 100 Amur leopards left, inbreeding is also a major problem.
+With human settlements so close to the forests where the leopards live, poaching is too tempting for these cruel humans.
+In China, there are areas that would sustain big populations of the cats, but sadly humans compete for the same prey, leading to a scarcity in food, making it completely unsustainable to survive.
+Deforestation and development projects also cause a threat leading to habitat loss.
+With fewer than 100 Amur leopards left, they turn to inbreeding which increases their mortality rate.

 HOW TO HELP